tkyngw/tkyngw/README.md

    - An app I developed to have fun in learning foreign languages: [Viking Invasion](https://github.com/tkyngw/viking-invasion)

-   - An app I developed with two others for more transparancy in working environment: [Architrap](https://github.com/tkyngw/architrap)
+   - An app I developed with two others for more transparency in the working environment: [Architrap](https://github.com/tkyngw/architrap)

    - An app I developed to tackle a sustainable mobility issue in Berlin: [Berlin Bicycle Station](https://github.com/tkyngw/berlin-bicycle-parking)